folio-org/folio-org.github.io/README.md

 ## Regenerate ToC

-To regenerate the Table of Contents for some files, do `make all` at this top-level.
+To regenerate the Table of Contents for some files, see instructions above its ToC.
-Then replace the ToC with its relevant output, e.g. `target/contrib-code-toc.md` into `community/contrib-code.md`
+Then replace the ToC with the generated output.

 ## Deployment